 In a small mixing bowl, add powdered sugar free sweetener, unsweetened almond milk and strawberry stevia drops (optional, it simply add a delicious strawberry flavor).

-Whisk to form the glazing, if too liquid add more powdered sweetener, 1 tablespoon at a time.
+Whisk to form the glazing, if too thick add more powdered sweetener, 1 tablespoon at a time.
 If too liquid add 1 teaspoon of extra almond milk, 1 at a time.

 When the scones are cold, at room temperature, spread a tablespoon of icing on each scones.
 Place the scones in the fridge for 15 minutes to set the icing.